-The City provides for additional service credit for unused sick leave through Section 20862.8 of the California Government Code.
-Those employees eligible for sick leave payoff may select to use eligible payoff days for either payoff or prior service credit.
+The City provides for additional service credit for unused sick leave through Section 2096520862.8 of the California Government Code.

 Section 15.
-Holidavs
+Holidays

-Represented employees shall be entitled to take the ten (10) authorized City holidays and three and one half (3.5) floating holidays based on their standard workweek, and within the year in which they are given, at full pay, provided they are in a paid status for the full schedule of hours on both their regularly scheduled work days immediately preceding and following the holiday (this includes an employee on industrial disability).
-For the purpose of this Section, employees with a standard workweek of 38 hours shall be entitled to 9.5 hours per holiday and those with a standard workweek of 36 hours shall be entitled to 9 hours per holiday.
+Full-time Represented employees shall be entitled to take ten (10) all authorized City holidays and three and one half (3.5) floating holidays based on their standard workweek, and within the year in which they are given, at full pay, provided they are in a paid status for the full schedule of hours on both their regularly scheduled work days immediately preceding and following the holiday (this includes an employee on industrial disability).
+For the purpose of this Section, employees with a standard workweek of 36 hours over four days shall be entitled to 9 hours per holiday.
 Employees with approval to work an alternative schedule will receive hours for each holiday commensurate with their standard daily schedule unless agreed to otherwise.
 Employees who are absent from work without pay or are in paid status for less than the full schedule of hours on either the scheduled work day before or after the day the holiday is observed, shall not be eligible for nor receive holiday pay.

-New employees shall be provided prorated floating holidays based on the number of days remaining in the calendar year on their date of hire.
-For example, an employee entitled to earn 9 hours per holiday with a hire date of September 1, 2018 would have their floating holidays prorated and calculated as follows:
+New employees shall be provided prorated floating holidays based on the number of days remaining in the calendar year at hire on their date of hire.
+For example, an employee entitled to earn nine (9) hours per holiday with a hire date of September 1, 20185 with 7.5 hours per holiday: 3.5 floaters x 7.5 hours = 26.25 floating holiday hours: 121 days remaining in 2015; 121/365 = .3315; .3315 x 26.25 = 8.7019 floating holiday hours provided to new employee.would have their floating holidays prorated and calculated as follows:

-Total Floating Holiday Hours per Year: 31.5 Hours Total Days remaining in the year: 122 Days (365 - 243) % of Days Remaining in the Year: 33.42% (122 Days Remaining ÷ 365 Days) Prorated Floating Holidays Hours to New Employee: 10.53 Hours (31.5 hours x 33.42%)
+Total Floating Holiday Hours per Year: 31.5 Hours

+Total Days remaining in the year: 122 Days (365 - 243)

+% of Days Remaining in the Year: 33.42% (122 Days Remaining ÷ 365 Days)

+Prorated Floating Holidays Hours to New Employee: 10.53 Hours (31.5 hours x 33.42%)

-The City's authorized holidays are:
+The City's authorized holidays in this City are:

 - (1) New Year's Day

 - (2) Martin Luther King's Birthday

 - (3) President's Day

 - (4) Memorial Day

 - (5) Independence Day

 - (6) Labor Day

 - (7) Veterans Day

-- (8) Thanksgiving Day